New Covenant Theology

 24. Revelation chapters 18 and 19 describe the destruction of Jerusalem, the Babylonian Great City that God hated.
 The prophets and first Christians were martyred in Jerusalem.
 It is referred to as the Great City multiple times in Scripture.

-Revelation 20 describes the thousand years between the destruction of Rome and the establishment of the neo Rome, the British Empire, which God also hates.
-The deception of the neo Roman Empire, with its seat of world finance, the UK Square Mile, is ongoing, with colonization and an empire upon which the sun never sets.
+Revelation 20 may describe the thousand years between the destruction of Rome and the establishment of the neo Rome, the British Empire, which God also hates or it may be a spiritual length of time.
+Either way, I am convinced that the deception of the neo Roman Empire, with its seat of world finance, the UK Square Mile, is ongoing, with colonization and an empire upon which the sun never sets.

 There are Roman ruins in the neo Roman Square Mile, once a Roman settlement called Londinium.
 There are two statues "guarding" the empire dressed in Roman garb.
 They are named Gog and Magog.
 This empire deceives mankind, and fuses with the USA and Israel (and with Roman Catholicism, the little horn, and Protestantism, which is just Augustinianism) to form an empire that God will crush upon the Second Coming of Jesus Christ.

 A. The thousand years of the book of Revelation possibly dates from the destruction of the last emperor of Rome in 476 A.D. to the establishment of the printing press in the new Londinium in 1476 A.D., which allowed unbiblical liturgical prayer books of the religion of London to be produced.
 Those then controlled religion among the masses.
 1476 A.D. ended the middle ages in the fledgling neo-Roman Empire and the press made English literature powerful.